We Help With IRS Audits & Appeals

 How Do I Fight an IRS Audit?

 The answer to this question is a variable one.
 It largely depends on the type of IRS audit and auditor.
 Not all audits or auditors are the same.
+There are several different types of audits.

 IRS audits are intended to verify that taxpayers have correctly reported their tax obligations.
 IRS agents are supposed to look for substantial compliance; however, not all IRS auditors follow this policy.
 Some auditors are out to say “no” just to say “no.”